Entry Date:

 MIT Sloan System Dynamics Group

-The System Dynamics Group proudly carries on the legacy of its founder, Jay Forrester.
-Today’s faculty is engaged in research on process improvement and organizational transformation, sustainability, climate change policy, and health care/global public health.
-The group develops formal simulation models and management flight simulators to help address important challenges in business and public policy.
+Members of the System Dynamics Group proudly carry on the legacy of its founder, Jay Forrester.
+They are engaged in research on process improvement and organizational transformation, sustainability, climate change policy, and global public health.
+The group develops formal simulation models and management simulators to help address important challenges in business and public policy.
 They also engage in empirical, field, and action research.